Consumer Surplus, Producer Surplus, and Deadweight Loss

 Consumer surplus is the difference between what a consumer is willing to pay and what they actually pay.
 If you go to the mall to purchase a new pair of shoes, and you are willing to pay $75 but you arrive to see them on sale for $50, you would surely buy the shoes since the marginal benefit of owning them ($75) far exceeds the marginal cost of buying them.
 In this example, your consumer surplus would be $25.

 How do you find consumer surplus in a market?

 The demand curve in a competitive free market represents the price consumers are willing to pay for each quantity of a product.
 The equilibrium price is how much consumers will actually pay for that product.
 The consumer surplus can be found by forming a triangle from the equilibrium price on the Y axis, to the equilibrium point where supply and demand intersect, and where the demand curve hits the Y axis.
 This triangle is the consumer surplus.
 To calculate the value of the consumer surplus, find the area of the triangle (½ base times height).
-In the graph below the consumer surplus would be $22.50($9 x 5 x ½).
+In the graph above the consumer surplus would be $22.50($9 x 5 x ½).